Bringing the Periodic Table of the Elements app to HoloLens 2 with MRTK v2

 You can find the Scroll View component under Eye-based-Scroll > Eye Scroll > Canvas.

 The ActiveEyeGazeRegion object has the scripts EyeTrackingTarget and ScrollRectTransf.
 You can see the script provides various options.

-From MixedRealityToolkit.Examples package, I brought EyeTracking example folder(MixedRealityToolkit.Examples/Demos/EyeTracking) into the Periodic Table app project.
-Since some of the scripts require the reference to other MRTK folders, I placed in under MixedRealityToolkit.SDK folder.
+From MixedRealityToolkit.Examples package, I imported the EyeTracking folder(MixedRealityToolkit.Examples/Demos/EyeTracking) into the Periodic Table app project.

 Since the original Periodic Table app used TextMesh for the text display, I have updated the code to use TextMesh Pro.